greenelab/deep-review/all-sections.md

 number of active compounds can be very small, on the order of 0.1% of all tested chemicals for a typical target [@WeiyYhfy].
-This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter, [@cjj5vT3H; @1E0x7QgLP] instead of predicting compound activity directly from chemical features.
+This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter [@cjj5vT3H; @1E0x7QgLP], instead of predicting compound activity directly from chemical features.

 Much of the recent excitement in this domain has come from what could be